Rhizome-Conifer/conifer/README.md

 The `DEFAULT_STORAGE` option in `webrecorder.env` configures storage options.
 Default is just the local file system.

 Currently, `s3` is also supported.
 To use s3, set `DEFAULT_STORAGE=s3` and fill in the additional auth settings in `webrecorder.env`

+With default local storage, archived data is kept in the `./data/accounts` directory only.

 #### Mail